dhaivick/aws-lambda-function-sample/readme.md

 	- sls config credentials --provider aws --key your_key --secret your_secret
 	- This saves credentials locally in ~/.aws, which is sent with each request.

-- Go to serverless.yml, Service should match the IAM created.
-Configure handler name as per your preference.
+- Go to serverless.yml, Configure handler name as per your preference.

 - To run the lambda function locally.
 Type
 	- sls invoke local  --function functionName

-- Sending POST request
+# Load testing serverless functions.
+- Install artillery,
+	- npm i -g artillery